quinn2liu/100SwiftUI/Misc Notes/SwiftUI Notes/Instafilter(13).md

 - you can also filter more specifically what kind of images you want users to be able to use

 - as well as add a label to the picker (the default is `Select a picture`)

+### ShareLink

+Let's us share content across apps and stuff.

+    struct ContentView: View {
+        var body: some View {
+            ShareLink(item: URL(string: "https://www.hackingwithswift.com:")!) {
+                Label("click here to share", systemImage: "swift")
+            }
+        }
+    }

+- You can customize your button using `Label()`

+You can also share more complex data using the following:

+    let example = Image(.example)

+    ShareLink(item: example, preview: SharePreview("Singapore Airport", image: example)) {
+        Label("Click to share", systemImage: "airplane")
+    }